Semantic Data Representation for Explainable Windows Malware Detection Models: Preliminaries

 DLs provide ontologies with model-theoretic semantics, but we will omit the details (see e.g.\ Baader et al. \cite{dlhb}).
 It suffices to say that the semantics allows us to check if an ontology is consistent, where the complex GCI axioms of the ontology act as constraints.
 For instance, if a certain individual is assigned to both \texttt{PEFile} and \texttt{Section} in the ABox, the ontology will be inconsistent if it contains the respective disjointness constraint (\texttt{PEFile} ${}\sqsubseteq \neg$ \texttt{Section}), as intuitively, a section (a part of a file) is not a file.
 The semantics also enables us to derive implicit knowledge, that is, valid statements which are not directly present in the ontology but are implied: if a statement $\phi$ (either a GCI or an ABox axiom) is valid (also entailed) in an ontology $\mathcal{O}$, this is denoted by $\mathcal{O}\models\phi$.
 For example, if an individual corresponding to some sample file is in the class \texttt{DynamicLinkLibrary}, it is entailed that it is also in all its superclasses, e.g.\ in \texttt{PEFile}.

 Working with ontologies is well supported by many available software tools.
 The computational tasks of consistency and entailment checking are readily implemented in a number of DL reasoners (e.g.\ \citep{hermit,konclude,elk}) which are well integrated into ontology development tools \citep{protege}.
+Also, properly designed ontologies show in general good levels of extensibility and they can be extended or combined with ontologies covering different domains as required by an application \cite{modular-ontologies,blomqvist-XD}.